mrsterner/witchery/README.md

 ## Features

 ## Credits
-- Model and texture of Witches oven is made by WK/AtheneNoctua,
+- Model and texture of Witches oven is made by WK/AtheneNoctua.
+- Texture of Taglock is made by WK/AtheneNoctua.
+- Model and texture of Hunter Armor is made by TheRebelT